-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the University of Florida College of Nursing Faculty Practice Association, Inc. (the Association) as of and for the year ended June 30, 2020, and the related notes to the financial statements, and have issued our report thereon dated August 20, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the University of Florida College of Nursing Faculty Practice Association, Inc. (the Association) as of and for the year ended June 30, 2021, and the related notes to the financial statements, and have issued our report thereon dated September 14, 2021.